bgiorgi1/WhoWantsToBe/README.md

 ## FUTURE CONSIDERATIONS
 Going forward I would like to add:
-* A progress bar in the upper left hand corner that visually relects how many questions you have left
+* A progress bar in the upper left hand corner that visually reflects how many questions you have left
 * A high score end page
 * A timer to complete the game in less than 2 minutes
 * WWTBM audio